lihini223/Food-Ordering-System-WFA/README.md

 ## Requirements of The System

-•	The system should be able to enroll new users (admins and cashiers).
+•	The system should be able to enroll new users (admins and cashiers).<br>
-•	Admins must be provided with a more advanced and functional dashboard other than normal users as they are assessed with much more duties and responsibilities.
+•	Admins must be provided with a more advanced and functional dashboard other than normal users as they are assessed with much more duties and responsibilities.<br>
-•	Admins should be able to add/remove/update/check cashiers and their details.
+•	Admins should be able to add/remove/update/check cashiers and their details.<br>
-•	Admins should be able to add/remove/update/check offers and various food items.
+•	Admins should be able to add/remove/update/check offers and various food items.<br>
-•	Cashiers should be capable of generating the bills
+•	Cashiers should be capable of generating the bills.<br>